siderolabs/talos/website/content/v1.10/introduction/prodnotes.md

 ## Kubernetes Bootstrap

-Bootstrapping your Kubernetes cluster by simply calling the `bootstrap` command against any of your control plane nodes (or the loadbalancer, if used for the Talos API endpoint).:
+Bootstrapping your Kubernetes cluster by simply calling the `bootstrap` command against any one of your control plane nodes (or the loadbalancer, if used for the Talos API endpoint).:

 ```sh
   talosctl bootstrap --nodes 192.168.0.2